christophebedard/poly2gcal/README.md

 * date format is `YYYY-MM-DD`
 * time format is `0123` (e.g. `0830` for 8:30 AM)
 * exam period is not considered as being part of the semester when it comes to classes/lectures/labs
+* by default, the week with the first day of the semester is B1, and the next week is B2, etc., and the break week is skipped

 Format description for `input_data.json`: